-• The safety and efficacy of ivacaftor for up to 48 weeks in patients with cystic fibrosis for its Food and Drug Administration-approved indications are supported by randomized and controlled clinical trials.^{3,5-7}

-- In two placebo-controlled trials (N=213), treatment with ivacaftor in patients with cystic fibrosis and at least one G551D-cystic fibrosis transmembrane conductance regulator (CFTR) mutation significantly increased forced expiratory volume in one second (FEV1) after 24 weeks, and the significant treatment effect was maintained throughout a total of 48 weeks.
+- The safety and efficacy of ivacaftor for up to 48 weeks in patients with cystic fibrosis for its Food and Drug Administration-approved indications are supported by randomized and controlled clinical trials.3,5-7 - In two placebo-controlled trials (N=213), treatment with ivacaftor in patients with cystic fibrosis and at least one G551D-cystic fibrosis transmembrane conductance regulator (CFTR) mutation significantly increased forced expiratory volume in one second (FEV1) after 24 weeks, and the significant treatment effect was maintained throughout a total of 48 weeks.
 In addition, treatment with ivacaftor was associated with significant improvements in respiratory symptoms and significant decreases in sweat chloride concentrations and pulmonary exacerbations in one trial.
-In both trials patients receiving ivacaftor gained significantly more weight compared to placebo.^{6,7} - According to the labeling information for ivacaftor, the efficacy and safety of ivacaftor in patients with cystic fibrosis with G1244E, G1349D, G178R, G551S, G970R, S1251N, S1255P, S549N, or S549R mutation in the CFTR gene were evaluated in a currently unpublished two-part, randomized, double-blind, placebo-controlled, crossover clinical trial (N=39).
-For the overall population of the nine mutations studied, treatment with ivacaftor compared to placebo resulted in significant improvement in percent predicted FEV1, body mass index, and cystic fibrosis respiratory symptom score.3 - There is currently a lack of long term data with ivacaftor, and its benefits on mortality are unclear at this time.
+In both trials patients receiving ivacaftor gained significantly more weight compared to placebo. - According to the labeling information for ivacaftor, the efficacy and safety of ivacaftor in patients with cystic fibrosis with G1244E, G1349D, G178R, G551S, G970R, S1251N, S1255P, S549N, or S549R mutation in the CFTR gene were evaluated in a currently unpublished two-part, randomized, doubleblind, placebo-controlled, crossover clinical trial (N=39).
+For the overall population of the nine mutations studied, treatment with ivacaftor compared to placebo resulted in significant improvement in percent predicted FEV1, body mass index, and cystic fibrosis respiratory symptom score. - There is currently a lack of long term data with ivacaftor, and its benefits on mortality are unclear at this time. - The efficacy of ivacaftor in children two to less than six years of age was extrapolated from efficacy in patients six years of age and older with support from population pharmacokinetic analyses. - The safety of ivacaftor in children two to less than six years of age (mean age three years) is derived from a 24-week, open-label, clinical trial in 34 patients.
+The type and frequency of adverse reactions in this trial were similar to those in patients six years and older.